 Still, John got the basics right.
 He made sure Cubby never drank diesel fuel at the automobile repair shop he owns.
 And he gave him a life of adventure: By the time Cubby was ten, he'd steered a Coast Guard cutter, driven a freight locomotive, and run an antique Rolls Royce into a fence.

 The one thing John couldn't figure out was what to do when school authorities decided that Cubby was dumb and stubborn - the very same thing he had been told as a child.
 Did Cubby have Asperger's too?
 The answer was unclear.
-One thing was clear, though: By the time he turned 17, Cubby had become a brilliant chemist - smart enough to make military-grade explosives and bring state and federal agents calling.

 John Elder Robison lectures widely on autism and neurological differences, and is a member of the Interagency Autism Coordinating Committee of the US Dept. of Health and Human Services.
 Robison also serves on committees and review boards for the CDC, the National Institutes of Health, and Autism Speaks.